-Programa de Inovação em Moda Sustentável (The Slow Fashion Innovation Program) - online - 30h
+The Slow Fashion Innovation Program - online - 30h

 Regular priceSale price

 What about starting your business in a more sustainable way?
-After the success of our workshop How to sell Slow Fashion, Community in Law is brought to you a new program: The Slow Fashion Innovation Program, that now is in the second edition offering online classes, and individual mentorship (online or in person depending on where you are based).
-In this second edition we are also offering the possibility to combine startup innovation program (online- 30h) with a prototyping phase in handmade illustration of shoes or bags, or in marketplace and e-commerce building (in person in Lisbon – 20h).
+After the success of our workshop How to sell Slow Fashion, we presented The Slow Fashion Innovation Program, that now is in the third edition offering online classes, and individual mentorship (online or in person depending on where you are based).
+We are also offering the possibility to combine the fashion startup innovation program (online- 30h) with a prototyping phase in handmade illustration of shoes, bags or clothes.
+To know how to combine both programs, please send us an e-mail.

-You will work alone or in teams, as you prefer, and will receive advice and mentoring from experts in the fields of marketing, business, finances, intellectual property protection, and other areas.
-The goal is to create fashion collections in collaboration.
-Students will have access to all the guidance they need and additional exclusive materials.
+You will work alone or in teams, as you prefer, and will receive advice and mentoring from experts in the fields of sustainable fashion production, eco-marketing, business, finances, intellectual property protection, and other areas.
+You will have access to all the guidance you need and additional exclusive materials.

 What is included?

-10 lectures on different topics, with speakers from different areas such as finance, design, marketing, contracts, investments, crowdfunding, intellectual property, and others (face to face in Lisbon or online);
+10 lectures on different topics, with speakers from different areas such as finance, circular fashion design, marketing, contracts, investments, crowdfunding, intellectual property, and others (face to face in Lisbon or online);

-access to a closed platform (if more than 10 participants) or Facebook group (if less than 10) where the exclusive work plan and daily material will be posted for consultation and completion of the tasks;
+access to the exclusive work plan and daily material will be posted for consultation and completion of the tasks;

 assistance in the formation of diversified and interdisciplinary teams among the participants;